-3.1 Applicants need to demonstrate how they will comply with the relevant policies in the Local Plan.
-This section outlines what information is required to be submitted at the pre-application stage, at application stage, and what aspects might be considered later by condition.

-- 3.2 To comply with the relevant policies and standards on energy, a combination of measures including those for energy efficiency, energy conservation and inclusion of renewable or low carbon sources should be considered. - 3.3 Sustainability Statements typically require the developer to take consideration of all aspects of development form which can contribute to securing high standards of sustainable development, including but not limited to: - Energy efficiency of the building; - Water conservation; - Flood risk and drainage strategy; - Community impacts; - Transport; - Health and Wellbeing including day-lighting analysis and thermal comfort; - Material usage, responsible sourcing and environmental impact; - Pollution issues, low NO_x, low global warming potential (GWP), reducing need for mechanical cooling; - Ecological aspects to enhance the proposed developments for flora and fauna; and - Best practice management of the site12. - 3.4 Energy Statements demonstrate how the energy related aspects of the proposed development actually meets the requirements of local planning policy and BREEAM energy and emissions standards.
-An energy statement would typically include the following information: - Energy efficiency of the building; - Baseline annual predicted energy demand of the development (regulated and unregulated); - Baseline annual predicted carbon emissions of the development (regulated and unregulated), the Target Emission Rate (TER); - The contribution of each proposed renewable energy technology; - Cost information of technically feasible low or zero carbon renewable technologies, including combined heat and power; - Feasibility of district or community heating; - Summary of the benefits of various energy technologies; - The total estimated reduction in the development's baseline carbon and/or energy emissions13.
+- 3.1 Applicants need to demonstrate how they will comply with the relevant policies in the Local Plan.
+This section outlines what information is required to be submitted at the pre-application stage, at application stage, and what aspects might be considered later by condition. - 3.2 To comply with the relevant policies and standards on energy, a combination of measures including those for energy efficiency, energy conservation and inclusion of renewable or low carbon sources should be considered and factored in from the design stage onwards. - 3.3 Sustainability Statements typically require the developer to consider all aspects of development form which can contribute to securing high standards of sustainable development from the outset, including but not limited to: - Energy efficiency and carbon emissions of the building; - Water conservation; - Flood risk and drainage strategy; - Community impacts; - Transport; - Health and Wellbeing including day-lighting analysis and thermal comfort; - Material usage, wastage, responsible sourcing and environmental impact, including embodied carbon; - Pollution issues, low NO_x, low global warming potential (GWP), reducing need for mechanical cooling; - Ecological aspects to enhance the proposed developments for flora and fauna; and - Best practice management of the site12. - 3.4 Energy Statements demonstrate how the energy related aspects of the proposed development actually meets the requirements of local planning policy and BREEAM energy and emissions standards.
+An energy statement would typically include the following information: - Energy efficiency of the building; - Baseline annual predicted energy demand of the development (regulated and unregulated); - Baseline annual predicted carbon emissions of the development (regulated and unregulated), the Target Emission Rate (TER); - The contribution of each proposed renewable energy technology; - Cost information of technically feasible low or zero carbon renewable technologies, including additional insulation, low carbon decentralised energy, heat pumps etc; - Feasibility of district or community heating; - Summary of the benefits of various energy technologies; - The total estimated reduction in the development's baseline carbon and/or energy emissions13.